You need to be geared and able to do the content we are going to do.

 SIgn and show up on time

 If you want to come for all the bosses, show up on time!
-We start the invites for our off-day runs at 20:00, and aim to start the run itself at 20:15.
+We start the invites for our off-day runs at 21:00, and aim to start pulling at 21:15.

 It is also hugely appreciated if you sign up on the calendar, accepted if you know you will come and tentative if you are unsure, this makes it a lot easier for us to plan what characters to bring and what we can aim to do.